 A courtesy shuttle bus, labeled the A Route, travels the lower level roadway outside baggage claim between airline terminals.
 Passengers leave the TSA secure area to use the service.
 It is popular for international arrivals at the Tom Bradley International Terminal who are required to exit security after going through U.S. Customs.

-In the meantime, the airport is operating a shuttle service called LAX-it (pronounced LA Exit) to take passengers from the airline terminals to a temporary consolidated pick-up location for all taxis and app-ride services, which no longer are allowed to pick-up passengers curbside at the terminals due to congestion.
+In the meantime, the airport is operating a shuttle service called LAX-it (pronounced LA Exit) to take passengers from the terminals to a temporary consolidated pick-up location for all taxis and app-ride services, which are not permitted to pick-up passengers curbside at the terminals due to roadway congestion.
 The green and black shuttles operate every 3 to 5 minutes along a dedicated lane on the lower level roadway outside baggage claim at each terminal.
 It is also possible to walk to the pick up location, which is just east of Terminal 1 used by Southwest Airlines.
-Note that taxis and app-ride services can continue to drop-off passenger on the departure level at each terminal.
+Note that taxis and app-ride services continue to drop-off passengers on the departure level at each terminal.
 Also, major car rental companies continue to operate their own shuttles both ways between the terminals and their locations.